RamSailopal/Cache/README.md

 [ Default - /opt/cspgateway ]

-key_bool - Whether you have a Cache key/licence file to copy (Y or N) If Y then you must pass the variable key_lock which should contain the location of the key file on the local server
+key_bool - Whether you have a Cache key/licence file to copy (Y or N) If Y then you must pass the variable key_loc which should contain the location of the key file on the local server

 [ Default - N ]